lenknerd/HomePage1/posts/jflqcd_body.md

 None of them seems to care very much what the others are doing.
 So if we know that a cat on its own spends 1/3 of its time going one way, 1/3 of its time going another way, 1/4 of its time eating, etc., then we can guess what a group of them will look like: about 1/3 of the cats will be going one way, 1/4 of them will be eating, and so on.
 There may actually be some limited interactions between them, but it is a decent starting point to assume they move independently, and then make small corrections to that.
-In physics this is often referred to as "perturbation theory", and it can be done via pencil-and-paper calculations.
+In physics this is often referred to as "perturbation theory," and it can be done via pencil-and-paper calculations.

 <img src="/img/fish_tornado_cropped.jpg" style="margin:15px" align="right" width="200px">